 If the tenant cures the breach (when given the option) or moves out within the required timeframe, the landlord can’t take further action.
 However, if the tenant fails to cure the breach or moves out, the landlord files a complaint (or “warrant”) in the appropriate court.
 The fees vary depending on the county.

 Kentucky state law doesn’t define how quickly the eviction hearing must be held after the summons and complaint have been issued.
 The local jurisdiction has the right to determine the timeframe.
 Additionally, tenants are not required to file a written answer to appear at the hearing.

 Step 4: Wait on the Tenant’s Action

-If the tenant doesn’t show up or the court favors the landlord, then the tenant has to move out.
+If the tenant doesn’t show up or the court favors the landlord, the tenant must move out.
 However, the tenant may file an appeal within 7 days of the judgment, depending on whether a specific county has adopted the Uniform Residential Landlord Tenant Act.
 If no appeal is filed, the eviction process will continue.

 Step 5: File a Writ of Restitution

 If the tenant doesn’t move out of the property within 7 days, the landlord can file a Writ of Restitution.
 If the court grants the Writ of Restitution, the sheriff will remove the tenant from the property.

 Related Kentucky Court Forms